-Sheep Farming Management Notes
+Sheep farming management notes

-This week's notes cover feeding of ewe lambs, scanning ewes and the closing date for the current tranche of TAMS.
+This week's sheep farming management notes cover drafting of hill lambs, keeping alert for an abortion outbreak and the optimum timing for administering the clostridial disease vaccine.

 More in Sheep